torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 >    {: .comment}
 {: .hands_on}

-# Step 4: Using Galaxy tools for analysing your CLM-FATES simulation
+# Using Galaxy tools for analysing your CLM-FATES simulation

 Panoply is a great tool for exploring the results of your simulations but what we would like is to automate the generation of the plots so that we can reuse it for any simulations.